Samantha Daniels: On-air personality

 Daniels reports on relationships, dating, fashion, and celebrity/pop-culture news on live television programs.
 She has been a national spokesperson and appeared in marketing campaigns for consumer products and brands such as Crest, Oral B, and Febreze.

 Internet

 Daniels is a writer for The Huffington Post, where she contributes a column entitled "Matchmaker in the Know."
-She is also the host of a web series, Relationship Chatter, that airs on over 25 different portals online, three times a week.
+She also hosts a web series, Relationship Chatter, that airs on over 25 different portals online, three times a week.
 Daniels participates in web chats and seminars in other multimedia.

 Book

 In 2005, Daniels authored Matchbook: the Diary of a Modern-Day Matchmaker, published by Simon & Schuster.
 It tells the story of a single divorce attorney turned matchmaker, her clients, and her search for "Mr. Right."
 Matchbook was sold in 30 countries and was translated into three different languages.